infiniteopt/InfiniteOpt.jl/docs/src/guide/derivative.md

 workflow.
 However, we do provide user accessible derivative evaluation methods that generate the auxiliary derivative equations and add them to the `InfiniteModel`.
-This can be useful for visualizing how these techniques work and can be helpful for user-defined reformulation extensions (i.e., optimizer model extensions).
+This can be useful for visualizing how these techniques work and can be helpful for user-defined reformulation extensions (i.e., transformation backend extensions).

 We can build these relations for a particular derivative via [`evaluate`](@ref).
 For example, let's build evaluation equations for `d1`: